 - 1. A minimum classification of 40% of each component, PE and TE, is required. - 2.
-A minimum mark of 40% is required for at least one of the last two practical on computer evaluation (PE04 or PE05) - 3.
+A minimum mark of 40% is required for the last practical on computer evaluation (PE04) - 3.
+There will be another PE (PE05) for students that miss the PE04 examination with proper justification, or

+- students that did not obtain the minimum required.
+In the later case, the grade is limited to 50%. - 4.
 There will be another TE (TE02) for students, eligible for the evaluation, that miss the examination with proper justification, or students that did not obtain the minimum required in the component.
-In the later case, the grade is limited to 50%. - 4.
+In the later case, the grade is limited to 50%. - 5.
 If the final classification is greater than 17, the student may be submitted to an oral examination and the final grade is the average of both grades.